How To Write A Motivation Letter

 Selling Your Best Points On Your Job Resume

 Flaunting your strength and skills on your resume would persuade the recruiters to find out more about you.
 A motivation letter should be about highlighting your best personality traits and capabilities.
 Don’t get carried away by making it too informal, you don’t have to include details that tell if you can make cool conversations with strangers.
 The first part of the letter should be about some skills or abilities that are worth cherishing, the second part needs to have examples to validate the first section.

 The motivation letter should have coherence, don’t make it confusing by adding too many and cluttered details.

 - Adjust the resume keywords smartly; don’t stuff them if they can’t fit in

 During resume writing, don’t use fluff, if you have mentioned a skill or accomplishment in one section, don’t repeat it.
 It will not serve as a reminder of your competence; instead, it will make the recruiters think that you probably like embellishing your achievements too much.

-Learn more about resume through our useful resume templates.
+Learn more about resumes through our useful resume templates.

 Don’t turn the motivation letter into manifesting your desperation for getting the job.
 You shouldn’t use fabricated skills for making an impression.
 Do not lie in any of the letter’s sections.